 But similarly, another film “Hello” based on Bhagat’s “One Night at the Call Center” was a box-office failure.
-The point being made here is that a successful book may not necessarily be a recipe for success when adapted into a motion picture film.
+The point being made here is that a successful book based movies may not necessarily be a recipe for success when adapted into a motion picture film.

-Based on legendary author R.K.Narayanan’s evenly popular novel “The Guide”, Guide is an all-time classic and highly regarded as one of the best movies ever made.
+Based on legendary author R.K.Narayanan’s evenly popular novel “The Guide”, Guide is an all-time classic and highly regarded as one of the best book based movies ever made.
 The film stars Dev Anand and Waheeda Rahman in lead roles and was directed by Anand’s brother, Vijay Anand.

 2.Black Friday (2004)

 Based on the novel bearing the same by S Hussain Zaidi, Black Friday directed by Anurag Kashyap is a path-breaking crime drama in Indian cinema.
 The movie tracks the developments post 1993 Mumbai Serial Bomb blasts and the events that led to the unfortunate day/ the Black Friday.
-The country has had little success while trying to nab underworld don Dawood Ibrahim who masterminded the serial blasts, but the movie tasted great success on digital platforms and is one of the highest rated movies on IMDb.
+The country has had little success while trying to nab underworld don Dawood Ibrahim who masterminded the serial blasts, but the movie tasted great success on digital platforms and is one of the highest-rated book based movies on IMDb.

 3.Halodhia Choraye Baodhan Khai/ The Catastrophe (1987)

 Based on an acclaimed Assamese Novel of the same name by celebrated author-cum-journalist Homen Borgohain, Halodhia Choraye Baodhan Khai is a recipient of the Swarna Kamal for Best Feature Film at the National Film Awards, 1988.
-The film revolves around the theme of feudal exploitation and complete ruination of poor villagers by exploitative landlords.
+The film revolves around the theme of feudal exploitation and the complete ruination of poor villagers by exploitative landlords.
 It is one of the best regional films ever made.

 Moving towards Hollywood movies:-

 The Godfather trilogy based on Mario Puzo’s book of the same name was directed by Francis Ford Coppola.
-The 1ST -1972 and 2ND – 1974 films are regarded as a gold standard of cinema worldwide, and widely held as probably two of the best films ever made.
+The 1ST -1972 and 2ND – 1974 films are regarded as a gold standard of cinema worldwide and widely held as probably two of the best films ever made.

 The film revolves around the American Mafia and deals with a certain Mafia family, The Corleones who have to deal with a family feud, mafia wars, and personal relationship hazards.
 The Godfather I won 3 Oscars including Best Film and Best Leading Actor for Marlon Brando which he famously refused to attend.
 The second film fetched an even greater tally of 6 Oscars with Best Film, Best Director, Best Supporting Actor.